-- o Date of birth - o Postal code - Ensure that data meets the specifications for data completeness and structure (XSD) attached as Appendix A before transferring to the CYMH BI Solution. - Decrypt and validate the core service providers' XML files before the files are sent to the CYMH BI Solution. - Prepare the XML file for each file transfer received from a core service provider and document the following: - The core service provider the data was received from - The file name and date/time received - o Transfer details - o Validations - Name and date/time pushed to the gateway - Transfer quarterly XML files containing the agency's client and service actuals as well as client and service actuals from core service providers in its service area(s) to the CYMH BI Solution. - Data will be sent to the CYMH BI Solution using Secure File Transfer Protocol (SFTP) to the MOH SFTP server. - Work with the core service providers in the Service Provider's service area(s) to complete the validation of and to correct data and file exceptions. - Work with the core service providers in the Service Provider's service area(s) to review the performance indicator metrics.
+- o Date of birth - o Postal code - Ensure that data meets the specifications for data completeness and structure described in the file attached as Appendix A, before transferring to the CYMH BI Solution. - Decrypt and validate the core service providers' XML files before the files are sent to the CYMH BI Solution. - Prepare the XML file for each file transfer received from a core service provider and verify the correctness of the file. - Transfer quarterly XML files containing the agency's client and service actuals as well as client and service actuals from core service providers in its service area(s) to the CYMH BI Solution. - Send data to the CYMH BI Solution using Secure File Transfer Protocol (SFTP) to the MOH SFTP server. - Work with the core service providers in the Service Provider's service area(s) to validate data and correct file and data exceptions. - Work with the core service providers in the Service Provider's service area(s) to review the performance indicator metrics. - Continue to improve the quality of data by reviewing dashboards, data exception reports, and apply corrections where needed.